 Payments also help you build stronger relationships with your current clients.
 “Most customers prefer to deal with a single vendor for as many solutions as possible,” Menton says.
 “If they can turn to you, their trusted advisor, there’s no confusion about who to call and no finger-pointing.”
 He adds that payments are also one more solution in the stack that you provide, building stickier relationships that clients would find it hard to walk away from.

 Menton says with the industry moving to the as a Service model, VARs and MSPs need to find ways to build recurring revenue to replace the upfront margin they once received from solution or project sales.

 “Payments is a big part of that,” says Menton.
-The RSPA surveyed its members to create a Target Operating Model for point of sale (POS) solution providers.
+In fact, a few years ago, the RSPA surveyed its members to create a Target Operating Model for point of sale (POS) solution providers.
 The association found that one-third of all nontraditional revenues for VARs in this space came from payments.

-“Clearly, payment is a major player,” he says.
-“99 percent-plus of businesses in some way, shape or form are taking non-cash payments.
-For you to not take advantage of it is a missed opportunity.”
+“Clearly, payments is a major player,” he says.
+“Ninety-nine percent-plus of businesses in some way, shape or form are taking non-cash payments.
+For you not to take advantage of it is a missed opportunity.”